Costa Rica Slow

 Rates Include: 7 nights accommodation, daily yoga and wellness workshops, all of your daily meals, filtered water, taxi shuttle to and from PJM Sansa Airport in Puerto Jiménez.

-Rates Do Not Include: Transportation from SJO Airport to Puerto Jiménez, massage therapy services, optional 2 day excursions (Corcovado National Park & local cacao farm), paddleboard and surfboard rentals.
+Rates Do Not Include: Transportation from SJO Airport to Puerto Jiménez, massage therapy services, optional day excursions, paddleboard and surfboard rentals.

 For additional questions about the yoga program, transportation options, and onward travel suggestions, please email Sandy at retreatwithsandy@gmail.com.
 You are also welcome to request a Zoom call.